 Ottoman Empire, a mighty Empire which once covered the northern belt of Africa, a quarter of Europe and the Middle East was once known to be undefeatable.
 But things turned out.
 Ottoman Empire rose in the 13th century as a small tribe having roots from the defeated Byzantine Empire.
 Soon after some centuries, it was no more a small tribe but an empire.
 But after the 17th century, things were not working out much for the Ottoman Empire.
 Ottoman’s armada lost in the battle for Venice and was suffering from internal conflicts.
 The whole world was getting inspired by the French revolution.
 Ottoman Empire was a Sunni Empire in the vision of many experts.
 But some believes that the Ottoman Empire was a unification of many empires of many small cultures and religions.
 Language differed a lot from one end of the empire to others.
-As time passed, the Ottoman Empire started losing its territory at huge spam.
+As time passed, the Ottoman Empire started losing its territory.
 And then 1st world war started, and the Ottoman Empire got engaged itself in war because of rivalry with the Russian Empire.
 Hence, it lost.
 The defeat came with territory decline.

 Engagement of West in the middle East before world war was very less.
 There were other several factors too which affected the decline of ottoman’s territory.
 First of all was the rise of Zionism.
 Zionism was a theory which suggested that the there should be a separate state/country for Jews.
 It is true that Hitler and Eichmann was the one responsible for the hell of Jews but conditions of Jews past world war was bad too.
 Zionism said that the Jews can’t be safe in the world if the won’t get their own state, and likely according to leaders of Zionism.
 Palestinian territory was best for the cause.
 Zionism was the very first start for the Israel-Palestine conflict.
 There were two main problems for setting-up jew population in Palestine territory, the first one was it was under ottoman’s control and secondly, it’s hot weather.
 However, the second problem was set apart and many types of research showed that the weather at Palestinian territory was similar as of southern America.
 But the first problem was major.